jundalisay/spblist/content/en/material/solutions/fusion.md

 This was done by:
-- the ancient Egyptians to lift pyramid blocks
+- the ancient Egyptians to make pyramid blocks lighter
 - the Israelites* who used trumpets to amplify the gravitation of the walls of Jericho as to make them collapse

 {{< n n="*The Israelites came from Egypt, so their scientists, who were called priests or rabbi, would have some idea of how the gravity tech of the Egyptians worked." >}}